shbang91/Scorpio/README.md

 vision algorithms or adding heuristics to make it so this is not usually the case, but for now it will be necessary.

+Update: Instead of having to go into the source code to edit the primitive offsets,
+	you should now additionally be able to edit ade/com/scorpio/config/scorpio_gazebo.json to define these offsets.
+The offsets correspond to the primitives MoveTo, MoveAbove, and startPouring in that order.
+	Offsets for all three methods need to be provided (even if all 0) in order for any to work.

 ### Logging (both vision and ADE)

 So this section could be extremely long, but for now I will just point you to the two